-- Increase Occupancy Tax and sales tax revenues by attracting visitation - Generate more downstream clicks to partners - Expand Facebook reach to over 1 million and over 350,000 likes - Continue to brand Currituck as a family friendly destination
+- Increase Occupancy Tax and sales tax revenues by attracting visitation - Generate more downstream clicks to partners - Expand Facebook reach to over 1 million and over 350,000 likes - Expand our Twitter following - Continue to brand Currituck as a family friendly destination

-Advertising will be directed to our Core Feeder Markets as reflected in our visitor profile and include North Carolina, Virginia, Pennsylvania, Ohio, New York and New Jersey.
-However, we have several Opportunity Feeder Markets that we will concentrate on in 2019-2020 that include: West Virginia, Massachusetts, Connecticut, Vermont, Illinois, and Tennessee.
+Advertising will be directed to our Core Feeder Markets as reflected in our visitor profile and by using data obtained from the KeyData dashboard.
+These include North Carolina, Virginia, Pennsylvania, Ohio, New York, Maryland and New Jersey.
+However, we have several Opportunity Feeder Markets that we will concentrate on in 2020-2021 that include West Virginia,

+Massachusetts, Connecticut, Vermont, Illinois and Tennessee.
 We will continue to pull more regionally for event marketing and day trippers, primarily in the Richmond to the Hampton Roads Virginia areas.